movementkitchen/website/src/pages/about/index.md

 > I wanted to understand why injuries happen and how to avoid them in the first
 > place

-Looking for answers I started obsessively researching and learning different approaches to movement and bodywork.
-Questioning, deconstructing and learning across the fields of yoga, pilates, physiotherapy, restorative exercise, movement therapy, Nutritious Movement, Structural Integration, soft tissue therapy and massage.
-My passion for movement and fascination with the body kept driving me to learn, research and explore new approaches and tools across the fields of exercise science, physiotherapy and women's health.
+Looking for answers I started researching and learning different modalities of therapeutic movement and bodywork, questioning, deconstructing and diving deep into the fields of yoga, pilates, restorative exercise, somatics, movement and dance therapy, soft tissue therapy and massage.
+My passion for movement and fascination with the body kept driving me to learn new approaches and tools across the fields of sport and exercise science, physiotherapy and women's health.
 Digging deeper into understanding human movement and mechanisms of injuries, I recently completed a MSc in Biomechanics / Sports and Exercise Science with University of Roehampton.

 Bit by bit, I have managed to restore my core and get stronger and more resilient than in my twenties, but my personal journey into a more movement-rich lifestyle continues.

 Over the last five years I've removed the supportive insoles from my shoes and gradually replaced the heeled shoes with wide and flexible minimal ones.
 Our family got rid of most of our furniture and equipped our house with a climbing frame and a plenty of unstable surfaces instead.
 We started spending a lot of our time outside, moving in nature.
-I started looking at my environment differently, finding movement opportunities where there were
-none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.
+I started looking at my environment differently, finding movement opportunities where there were none: noticing all the trees for climbing on my walks, walking much more barefoot and on varied surfaces, using the children playground time to hang, climb and play with them instead of just standing around.

-> Longer I work with movement and the body, more I realise, the progress is
-> defined not by one time achievements, but by general blurring of the border
-> between exercise and life.
+Longer I work with movement and the body, more I realise, the progress is defined not by one time achievements, but by general blurring of the border between exercise and life.

-Exercise is not enough - I realised, we need MOVEMENT to thrive.
-Our bodies are beautifully malleable and adapt to the way we use them.
-You can create an environment that requires you to move more frequently and move more parts of you as you go about your everyday life.
-Each little change creates a thousand ripples.

 ### About Movement Kitchen